unfunco/terraform-null-context/README.md

 ![CI](https://github.com/unfunco/terraform-null-context/actions/workflows/ci.yaml/badge.svg)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-purple.svg)](https://opensource.org/licenses/Apache-2.0)

-Terraform module for generating consistent naming and tagging conventions.
+Terraform module for generating consistent names and tags.

-This module is not tied to any specific provider but has generally been used with Amazon Web Services to generate billing tags and unique names for infrastructure resources.
+This module is not tied to any specific cloud provider but has generally been used with Amazon Web Services to generate unique names and billing tags for infrastructure resources.

 ## Getting started